A Probabilistic Formulation of Offset Noise in Diffusion Models: Method for constructing in the proposed model

-As shown in Figure~\ref{fig:plot_beta_gamma}, both~$\phi_t$ and~$\psi_t$ tend to gradually increase with time~$t$.
-With regard to the loss function of the proposed model~(\ref{eq:loss_proposed}), this behavior implies that the coefficient associated with the additional noise~$\bm{\xi}$ increases as time~$t$ progresses.
-Consequently, the closer~$\bm{x}_t$ is to~$\bm{x}_0$, the smaller is the coefficient applied to~$\bm{\xi}$ when it is added to~$\bm{\epsilon}_0$.
-It is noteworthy that such behavior of~$\phi_t$ and~$\psi_t$ emerges naturally from the assumption of~$\phi_t = \psi_t$ in the balanced-$\phi_t,\psi_t$ strategy.
+As shown in Figure~\ref{fig:plot_beta_gamma}, both~$\phi_t$ and~$\psi_t$ increase with time~$t$.
+In the loss function~\eqref{eq:loss_proposed}, this implies that the contribution of the additional noise~$\bm{\xi}$ becomes larger at later time steps.
+Consequently, when~$\bm{x}_t$ is close to~$\bm{x}_0$, the coefficient applied to~$\bm{\xi}$ is small, preventing the additional noise from perturbing the data excessively in low-noise regimes.
+In contrast, at later time steps where $\bm{x}_t$ is dominated by noise, the influence of~$\bm{\xi}$ becomes more significant, making the effect of~$\bm{\xi}$ more prominent in high-noise regimes.
+This behavior arises naturally from the condition~$\phi_t = \psi_t$ imposed by the noise-matching strategy.